bourumir-wyngs/rs-opw-kinematics/README.md

 - The robot can be equipped with the tool and placed on the base, planning for the desired location and orientation of the tool center point (TCP) rather than any part of the robot.
 - Planning a Cartesian stroke composed of linear segments, ensuring configuration consistency (no abrupt jumps) and collision-free movement.
 Alternative methods for executing the stroke are being explored, transitioning from the specified "onboarding" robot configuration to the first waypoint before the linear stroke.
-- Jacobian, torgues and velocities
+- Jacobian, torques and velocities
 - 5 DOF inverse kinematics.
 - Visualization (with [Bevy](https://bevyengine.org/)) allows quick check if the robot is properly configured.